-No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 1 4.0.1-1 / 4.0.0-1 Two fixed-term licenses of the same product may be enabled.
-S following two operations are performed simultaneously.
-An unused license in stock is automatically enabled when the There was a flaw in performing exclusive control when operating license information. license expires.
+No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 1 Two fixed-term licenses of the same product may be enabled.
+S following two operations There was a flaw in performing exclusive control when operating license information. license expires.
 A new license is registered by the command for registering a license.
 2 4.0.1-1 / 4.0.0-1 The clpgrp command fails to start a group.
 There was a flaw in the process when the group name is omitted.
 3 4.0.1-1 / 4.0.0-1 In a configuration where CPU license and VM node license are mixed, a warning message appears, indicating that CPU licenses are insufficient.
 S This problem occurs when CPU license and VM node license are mix.
 There was a flaw in counting licenses.

 No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 4 4.0.1-1 / 4.0.0-1 In Azure DNS monitor resources, even if the DNS server on Azure runs properly, it may be judged to be an error.
 If all the following conditions are met, this problem inevitably occurs: [Check Name Resolution] is set to ON.
 When the version of Azure CLI is between 2.0.30 and 2.0.32 (this problem does not occur when the version is 2.0.29 or earlier, or 2.0.33 or later). version of Azure CLI, an analysis for output results of Azure CLI failed.
 5 4.0.1-1 / 4.0.0-1 In Azure DNS monitor resources, even if some of the DNS servers on Azure run properly, it may be judged to be an error.
 If all the following conditions are met, this problem inevitably occurs: When [Check Name Resolution] is set to ON.
 The first DNS server on the list of the DNS servers acquired by Azure CLI does not run properly (The other DNS servers run properly.).
 6 1011 In Azure DNS monitor resource, even if it fails to acquire the list of the DNS servers on Azure, it is not judged to be an error.
-S There was a flaw in judging whether it is normal or abnormal.
+S If all the following conditions are met, this problem inevitably occurs: When [Check Name Resolution] is set to ON.
+Azure CLI fails to acquire the list of the DNS servers.
+There was a flaw in judging whether it is normal or abnormal.
 7 4.0.1-1 / 4.0.0-1 When using the JVM monitor resources, memory leak may occur in the Java VM to be monitored. М under the following When extending Java API being used, classes which are not released in Scavenge GC may be accumulated.